religiosa1/rss-service/README.md

 rss generation.

-The initial reason behind it -- to provide feeds for some websites, scraping them with n8n flow and posting the result to this service, so I can access the feed through a reader, without manually checking their websites.
+The initial reason behind it -- to provide feeds for some websites, scraping them with some automation flow (n8n, python scripts, etc.) and posting the result to this service, so I can access the feed through a reader, without manually checking their websites.

 Requires node v22.11 or higher, as it uses direct typescript execution.

+## The intended usage flow:

+Create the intended feed with `POST /feed` endpoint (see openapi docs).

+1. Gather some content you want to have an RSS field (gather posts from your existing blog, ethically scrap some other 3d party blog with a python script, etc.).
+This can be run on schedule.

+2. Call `PUT /feed/:feedSlug/items`, providing everything you gathered in the body.
+3. Subscribe to the RSS feed in `GET /feed/:feedSlug`

 ## API Endpoints